What You Should Know Before Scheduling A Visit!

 What You Should Know Before Visiting

 We are very conservative with our heating and cooling energy (it is good for long-term sustainability of both the planet and our non-profit center).
 In the winter bring warm clothes and pajamas and expect to layer your clothes while indoors and in the studios.
 In the summer, expect to sweat.
 If you need a temperature controlled environment Makers Circle is not a good choice for you.
-Remember, pack for fluctuating temperatures.
+Remember, pack for fluctuating temperatures and expect to layer and un-layer your clothing.

 The director and center manager lives and works at Makers Circle.
 Unless special arrangements are made, you will always be sharing the house with at least one other person (and a dog).

 Guest rooms are upstairs.
 The stairs to the upstairs bedrooms are steep.
 If you have trouble with your balance, the upstairs accommodations will not be a good match for you.
-If the upstairs rooms are not well suited for you, we do have one downstairs room with a futon that folds out into a queen sized bed which we offer to people with mobility or balance concerns, when available.
+If the upstairs rooms are not well suited for you, please let us know, we may be able to provide a downstairs room.

 Linens.
 We provide one set of sheets, pillows, duvet cover, heavy quilt, light blanket, bathrobe, towel and wash cloth for each resident.